 - keep touching an ear again and again.

 If you think your child has an ear infection, take them to your doctor.
 They will ask how your child has been feeling and behaving, and will look inside their ears with a special instrument (called an otoscope), for signs of infection.

 Sometimes, the pressure of the pus can cause the eardrum to burst, and the pus leaks out of the ear – this is a runny ear.
 Because there is no more pressure on the eardrum, the pain goes away and your child seems to be much better.
 But the ear infection is still there.
 Your child will need to see a doctor to check if the infection needs to be treated and to make sure the eardrum heals properly.

 - Regular pain relief, such as paracetamol can help ease pain and discomfort.

-- Discuss with your pharmacist or doctor what pain relief is best for your child (do not give aspirin to children).
+- Discuss with your pharmacist or doctor what pain relief is best for your child (do not give aspirin to children under 16 years).